elemoine/backup/README.md

 The `backup.sh` script is used to back up the user's homedir (`$HOME`).
 And `restore.sh` is used to restore it.

+Warning: these scripts do not work with Duplicity 0.7.12, because of a bug in that version.
+See https://bugs.launchpad.net/duplicity/+bug/1687291.
+So 0.7.11 should be used for now.
+See below for how to install Duplicity 0.7.11 in a virtual environment.

 ## Backup

 Use `backup.sh -h` to know how to use `backup.sh` to back up your homedir.